bigomics/omicsplayground-doc/dataprep/samples.rst

-If we are analyzing a human study (it can be applied to any study) as seen in the ``samples.csv`` table below, the rows should be annonymized patients, identifyied uniquely by the first column (sample1, sample2...), and the other columns would be sample metadata or phenotypes (hair color, country, weight, age, etc.).
+If we are analyzing a human study (it can be applied to any study) as seen in the ``samples.csv`` table below, the rows should be anonymized patients, identifyied uniquely by the first column (sample1, sample2...), and the other columns would be sample metadata or phenotypes (hair color, country, weight, age, etc.).

 +---------+------------+-------------+--------+